vijishmadhavan/Chehara-GAN/README.md

 -[FFHQ](https://github.com/NVlabs/ffhq-dataset) can be used, but generating a dataset would help in dealing with real image problems.

--Generated dataset was croped to facial features and then trained.
+-Generated dataset was cropped to facial features and then trained.

 ![Superstar](https://github.com/vijishmadhavan/Chehara-GAN/blob/master/compare/facial%20feature-side.jpg)